1. What is the City’s current election system?

 Mapping and Additional Information

-Visit the website, Draw Lodi, to view draft maps, draw a map, or learn additional information and FAQs.
+Visit the website, Draw Lodi, to view draft maps or learn additional information and FAQs.

 To access the Lodi online districting site, visit: https://lexington.caliper.com/Lodi.*